thechibuikem/thechibuikem/README.md

 When I'm not coding I'm telling stories of my journey on [LinkedIn](https://www.linkedin.com/in/david-chukwuemeka-870724289/) or writing educative and fun stories on systems that make our world a better place on [medium](https://medium.com/@chukwuemekadavid).

-### I'm particularly in love with:
+### I'm actively growing to specialize in this niche.
 - Distributed systems.
 - Cloud native engineering.
 - Real-time systems.
-While I'm actively learning to specialize in this niche.

 ## Tech Stack
 <p align="center">